 - Curriculum Vitae (CV)

 - Two Letters of Reference*

-Applicants must include two letters of reference.
-At least one letter must be an academic reference (i.e. from a former professor).
-The second letter may be from a business reference.
+Applicants must include two names and email addresses of their application references.
+At least one must be an academic reference (i.e. from a former professor).
+The second may be from a business reference.

 When completing your application online, you will be required to enter your referees’ names, affiliated institutions and email addresses (college/university or company mail).
 Your referees will then receive an email inviting them to complete an electronic assessment form and attach their letter of reference.
 It is your responsibility to follow-up with your referees to confirm they received this mail from firstname.lastname@example.org.

 You are strongly encouraged to submit your application before your program’s application deadline in order to give your referees sufficient time to provide their assessment and letter of reference.

 - Official Transcripts*

 Please upload unofficial copies of transcripts, from all previous educational institutions, when you apply to Concordia because it speeds up the review of your application.

 If you are currently enrolled in school: